pipegalera/starter-academic/content/post/credit-card-approval/index.md

     ['+' '-']

-Apparently, the symbol ? is missing values
+Apparently, the symbol ? is missing values.

 # 2. Cleaning the data